mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/diff_render.rst

     jointly differentiated, we end up with expectations of products that do *not* satisfy the equality :math:`\mathbb{E}[X Y]=\mathbb{E}[X]\,
     \mathbb{E}[Y]` due to correlations between :math:`X` and :math:`Y` that
     result from this sample re-use.

-    The :py:func:`~mitsuba.python.autodiff.render_diff()` function used above
+    The ``unbiased=True`` parameter to the
-    extends the simpler :py:func:`~mitsuba.python.autodiff.render()` function
+    :py:func:`~mitsuba.python.autodiff.render()` function switches the function
-    with the ability to generate an *unbiased* estimate that de-correlates primal and derivative components, which boils down to rendering the image twice and naturally comes at some cost in performance :math:`(\sim 1.6
+    into a special unbiased mode that de-correlates primal and derivative components, which boils down to rendering the image twice and naturally comes at some cost in performance :math:`(\sim 1.6 \times\!)`.
-    \times\!)`.
 Often, biased gradients are good enough, in which case ``unbiased=False`` should be specified instead.

 .. note::